 The Dixie fire grew by 70,000 acres (110 square miles/280 square kilometers) from August 5 to 6, making it California’s third-largest fire ever.

 This satellite image of the Dixie Fire was acquired on August 4th by the Enhanced Thematic Mapper Plus (ETM+) on Landsat 7.
 The hottest and most active regions of the fire appear orange-yellow in the image.

 The smoke from the Dixie Fire and other fires in the area has been blanketing much of the West Coast and nearby states.
-Air pollution from the Canada and West Coast wildfires has reached the Midwest and East Coasts.

 This August 6, 2021 satellite image from the Geostationary Operational Environmental Satellite 17 (GOES-17) operated by NOAA shows smoke blanketing the western United States.

 The content below was written on July 20, 2021:

 The largest wildfire currently burning in the United States is the Bootleg Fire in south-central Oregon near the city of Bend.
 Nearly two weeks after it started, Bootleg Fire has burned 467 square miles (1,209 square kilometers), roughly the size of the cities of Los Angeles or Phoenix.

 This video shows a satellite view of the Bootleg Fire in southern Oregon.
 The white billowing clouds that erupt from the area are pyrocumulonimbus (pyroCb) clouds.